mrled/keymap.click/docs/devnotes.md

 * Intelligently use the opposite margin, if doing so would result in shorter lines or less congested margins.

+20200805 update:

+* Added Diamargs
+* Keyboard sometimes overlaps Diamargs, depending on window width.
+  TODO: smarten up breakpoints so that this never happens at sane sizes.

 ## Add place for more general info

 What is an ergodox, why did it help me generally, etc.